ionic-team/stencil-site/versioned_docs/version-v4.5/testing/e2e-testing.md

 ```

 :::caution
 Make sure to only use `>>>` once in your query.
 Puppeteer does not support nested deep selectors.
-Instead, separate the calls if possible into two queries, e.g.:
+Instead, separate the calls into two queries, e.g.:

 ```ts
 // 👎 multiple nested deep selector aren't supported